Summary Trial under CrPC

 • Poor, trespassing on private property in violation of Sec 454 of the IPC.

-Sections 506 & 504 of the IPC, respectively, prohibit criminal harassment and insult with the aim to provoke.
+Sections 506 & 504 of the IPC, respectively, prohibit criminal harassment and insult intending to provoke.
 One of the above offenses will also be prevented in a summary trial.

 If the Supreme Court grants permission, second-class magistrates may be tried for the following offenses;